Electric Cars

 A year later, at the end of 2017, Rivian said its first prototype vehicles were built and undergoing testing.
 At the same time, Sumitomo Corp, a Japanese company, announced it had made a "strategic investment" in the electric car startup for an unspecified amount.
 Sumitomo had previously provided technical support to Ford and GM.

-It was also in late-2017 that Rivian said its first vehicle would be an electric five-seat truck, which would go on sale in 2020 and be followed by a seven-seat electric SUV.
-Along with these, Rivian said it had plans for a "new lifestyle provided by car-sharing".
+In late 2017, Rivian also announced that its first vehicle would be an electric five-seat truck, which would go on sale in 2020 and be followed by a seven-seat electric SUV.
+Along with these, Rivian said it had plans for a "new lifestyle provided by car-sharing."

 By March 2018 Rivian had grown to around 350 employees, working at two locations in California and the company's HQ in Michigan.
 By now, total investment had swelled to the region of $500 million, in part from Sumitomo, plus Abdul Latif Jameel, a Saudi Arabian-based automotive supply chain conglomerate.
 Funding had also come via a $200 million debt financing round from Standard Chartered Bank in London.